Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection: Introduction

 The QA-based salience signal is incorporated into a two-stage summarization model (\S\ref{sec:model}).
 First, a phrase salience classifier is trained to identify which NPs in the document are salient.
 Then, the predicted salient spans are marked in the input document with special tokens and used to conditionally generate a summary of the document with a fine-tuned BART model \citep{LLGGMLSZ20}.

+While we show that marking NPs as salient controls the summary content, the model often outputs extra, undesired information.
+To that extent, we propose a data augmentation procedure that removes sentences unsupported by any salient span and generates new training examples based on what content should be able to be generated by subsets of the salient spans (\S\ref{sec:data_augmentation}).

 Our experiments on three different summarization datasets show that the two-stage model trained with QA-based salient span supervision generates higher-quality summaries than lexical baseline methods of identifying salient spans on more extractive datasets according to several automatic evaluation metrics (\S\ref{sec:e2e_eval}).
-Further, we demonstrate how the summary content can be controlled via marking the input spans by showing that the QA-based model generates summaries that answer the wh-questions corresponding to the marked NPs far more frequently and concisely than BART does (\S\ref{sec:controllability_results}).

-However, because our QA annotation method may not perfectly identify all of the gold summary content in the document (due to noise or unfaithful gold summaries), the generation model learns to include content which was not marked in the input document, an undesirable property of a controllable summarization model.
-Therefore, we propose a data augmentation procedure that removes sentences unsupported by the marked spans as well as generates new training examples that teach the model to generate a subset of the gold summaries sentences conditioned the corresponding salient spans with wh-questions that are answered by those sentences (\S\ref{sec:data_augmentation}).
-The model trained on the augmented data generates summaries that are 22\% shorter with only a small reduction in the percent of answered questions, demonstrating how it successfully eliminates undesired summary content (\S\ref{sec:controllability_results}).
+Further, our data augmentation procedure results in summaries that are significantly shorter with only a small reduction in the percent of target content covered, demonstrating it successfully eliminates undesired summary content (\S\ref{sec:controllability_results}).

 The contributions of our work include: (1) a novel method of including QA-based signals into summarization generation; (2) a two-stage model for incorporating phrase-level supervision into a summarization system; and (3) a data-augmentation procedure which results in more controllable summarization models.